Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 > Note: for an example of how to configure Flake8 and its plugins, see [this gist](https://gist.github.com/0ce27db1d7294f3af9896c0807ccfeed).

-I would also strongly recommend using `pipx` and installing programs from there, such as:
+I would also strongly recommend installing the following tools:

 - `isort`
 - `autopep8`